qinlinnnnn-ux/VisualCraft-AI/VibeFlow_AI_Codex_PRD.md

 ## 0. One-shot Codex Prompt

 You are an expert frontend engineer and product-minded designer.
-Build a high-fidelity interactive frontend demo for **VibeFlow AI**, an AI-powered short-video creation platform.
+Build a high-fidelity interactive frontend demo for **VisualCraft-AI**, an AI-powered short-video creation platform.

 The product provides **viral video logic templates** for new creators, AI digital humans, and small teams.
 Users can choose proven content frameworks, fill in their topic/materials/persona, and generate a video-ready script, shot list, captions, hashtags, and a vertical video preview.
 Influencers can upload their own proven viral templates and earn money from template downloads or usage.